 One in three Americans don’t know the signs of a stroke.
 This means many cannot recognize when they, or someone else, is having a stroke.
 Stroke is a medical emergency.
 Treatment for an ischemic stroke can only be given within a certain time window.
 Prompt recognition and emergent medical care are the keys to treating a stroke.
 Learn the warning signs and how to act FAST for stroke.

-An acronym has been created to make spotting a stroke easier: it is FAST.
+An acronym has been created to make spotting a stroke easier: it is BE FAST.

 Face – one of side of the face droops down or the smile is crooked